trancefixer/dotfiles/README.md

 # startup shell scripts
 I'm starting with my shell startup scripts and will gradually add more.

-One of the key takeaways is that anything you would normally put into .profile can go into .profile.local
+One of the key takeaways is that anything you would normally put into .profile can go into .profile.local, or .bashrc and .bashrc.local

+That enables you to update these files without stomping on your local changes.